DamesMakingGames/manual/manual/guide-to-editing-on-github.md

 tags: ["guidelines", "community-manual"]
 ---

 First, you will need to [create a free account](https://github.com/join/) for yourself on Github, or [sign in](https://github.com/login) if you already have one.
-You don't need to be a collaborator on the repository – anyone can suggest changes by _forking_ the project and creating a pull request.
+You don't need to be a collaborator on the **repository**[^1] – anyone can suggest changes by **forking**[^2] the project and creating a pull request.

+[^1]: You can think of the "repository" as the project folder on GitHub.
+[^2]: "Forking" a repository creates a personal copy of it, allowing you to freely make changes to a project without affecting the original until we're ready to integrate your proposed edits.

 Don't worry if you don't know what that means… we'll walk you through it!
+There is also a glossary at the end of this document.

+### Table of Contents

 ---

-### Open the file on GitHub
+## Open the file on GitHub

 Once you're logged in, come back here to the [manual](https://manual.dmg.to), and **click the "Edit" button** on the page you'd like to change.